damienmaguire/Prius-Gen3-Inverter/README.md

 01/12/18 Uploaded design for a simple breakout pcb to allow easier access to the 50 Way JST header used for connecting to the IGBT driver board.

+01/03/19 Uploaded PDF of V1 logic board design for Gen 3 inverter / converter.
+Design on PCB commenced.
+Full design to be released soon.